astropuffin/oakmtg.club/content/english/candidates/nancy-sidebotham.md

 ### Stance on policing

 According to [the Oaklandside](https://oaklandside.org/2020/09/25/theres-one-at-large-seat-on-oaklands-city-council-three-very-different-candidates-are-running-for-it/), Nancy Sidebotham has been active on her Neighborhood Crime Prevention Council since the 1990s and is the only explicitly pro-police candidate running for At-Large.
 At the [August 18 Alameda County Democrats Oakland Candidates Forum](https://www.facebook.com/acdemocrats/videos/1266703727012996), Sidebotham responded to a question about defunding police by saying that 90% of East Oakland doesn't want police defunded.
 In fact, [she believes that police are already underfunded and understaffed](https://oaklandnewsnow.com/nancy-sidebotham-2020-oakland-at-large-city-council-seat-race-interview/u-s-news/28/12/2019/36105/).
 She thinks “‘Defunding’ is an abhorrent term” and [says](https://nancysidebotham.com/surveys.php) she wants to “reimagine police” by organizing all emergency personnel (EMT and fire) together.
 She is [a critic](https://nancysidebotham.com/surveys.php) of the Oakland Police Commission, which she thinks makes decisions “based on vindictiveness, not on expertise.”
+She currently sits on the CPAB.

 ### Stance on the Howard Terminal A’s Stadium